koolamusic/daccred-api/README.md

-# Autheticator
+# OpenAPI Daccred

-Manage Authenticator and Authorization scopes in the API
+Manage Metadata, File uploads and transformation in the cloud.

 ## Notes